GoogleContainerTools/container-structure-test/README.md

 - A container image to test against
 - A test .yaml or .json file with user defined structure tests to run inside of the specified container image

+Note that the test framework looks for the provided image in the local Docker daemon (if it is not provided as a tar).
+The `-pull` flag can optionally be provided to force a pull of a remote image before running the tests.

 ## Example Run
 An example run of the test framework:
 ```shell